FracktalWorks/ControlCenter/README.md

 - Download QT Designer from: [QT Designer Download](https://build-system.fman.io/qt-designer-download)
 - You can refer to the readme file at [Julia-Touch-UI-Documentation](https://github.com/FracktalWorks/Julia-Touch-UI-Documentation).
 For this project, I'm using VSCode and Copilot to develop, so taking a slightly different approach to the toolchain.
-- REfer this to understand how to properly use images inside a QT project: [text](https://www.youtube.com/watch?v=LceWgvYSVkQ)
+- Refer to this to understand how to properly use images inside a QT project: [text](https://www.youtube.com/watch?v=LceWgvYSVkQ)